SaaS Metrics Calculator

 - Selling expenses: Payments to your sales representatives; and

-- Marketing expenses: Money invested on internet marketing.
+- Marketing expenses: Money invested in internet marketing.
+Check our online marketing conversion calculator to learn more.

 In SaaS, the formula relates both expenses to the number of clients the company acquires: